Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 580 3GB should be 43% faster than the Radeon HD 6790 in general, because of its greater data rate. (explain)
+Memory BandwidthThe GeForce GTX 580 3GB should in theory be a lot faster than the Radeon HD 6790 in general. (explain)

-Texel RateThe GeForce GTX 580 3GB will be much (about 47%) more effective at AF than the Radeon HD 6790. (explain)
+Texel RateThe GeForce GTX 580 3GB should be quite a bit (approximately 47%) better at AF than the Radeon HD 6790. (explain)

-Pixel RateThe GeForce GTX 580 3GB will be much (approximately 176%) better at full screen anti-aliasing than the Radeon HD 6790, and capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 580 3GB should be quite a bit (more or less 176%) faster with regards to AA than the Radeon HD 6790, and also capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison